Soroosh/BahaiCalendarLibrary/README.md

 This library has two public functions:
 Gregorian2Badi and Badi2Gregorian.

-Badi2Gregorian(int year , int month , int day) returns an integer array with the Gregorian Date [year, month, day of the month, day of the year]
+Badi2Gregorian(int year , int month , int day) returns an integer array with the Gregorian Date [year, month, day of the month, day of the year, holyday]

-Gregorian2Badi(int year, int month, int day) returns an integer array with the Badi date in the format [year, month, day of month, day of the year, holyday] Holyday has the following values
+Gregorian2Badi(int year, int month, int day) returns an integer array with the Badi date in the format [year, month, day of month, day of the year, holyday]

+Holyday has the following values
 -1 if the date is not a holyday
 0 if it's Naw Ruz